 2.2.
 The Applicant shall give their completed Application Form to the Minister or to the Clerk of the Kirk Session 2.3.
 Applications may be received by the Kirk Session at any time of year.
 2.4.
-In order to begin studies at Edinburgh Theological Seminary in September the Application Form must be processed by the Kirk Session by the end of February of the same year.
-3.Upon receipt of an Application Form, the Kirk Session shall discuss the suitability of the Applicant for the role of Minister.
+In order to begin studies at Edinburgh Theological Seminary in September the Application Form must be processed by the Kirk Session by the end of January of the same year.’
+3.Exceptions to this requirement for all candidates to complete the full BTh can be made in particular circumstances:

 - Where an Application proceeds to the next stage the Kirk Session shall inform their Presbytery within seven days of their decision.